Eashwar-S/Differential-Drive-PP/README.md

 **The maximum possible values for both Ul and Ur is [4.4, 34].** By entering values below 4.4, the code will output 'Path can't be generated'.
 This happens because the code constantly checks for the distance beween the current and the next point to be greater than 0.1.
 If this condition is not satisfied, the next point is disregarded.
 When the user enter velocities below 4.4, the distance between the current and the next point will always be less than 0.1.
 Hence, all the points are disregarded.

-#### Hidden Parameters:
+#### Precision Parameters:
-There hidden parameters considered in this code are:
+The precision parameters considered in this code are:

-1. Time step dt
+1. Time step dt - The time step affects the optimal path in the sense that
 2. Smoothing coefficient

 These two parameters are dependent and inversly proportional to each other.
 With increasing time step, the distance between the current and the next point increases.
 As a result, sharp edges are form in the optimal path.
 So, when time step is increased, the smoothing coefficient is decreased which is multiplied with the angular velocity.
 So, the angular velocity is decreased which results in smooth edges.